 Regardless of the reasons for incarceration, VHJR volunteers are interested in incorporating our incarcerated citizens into positive roles in the community by providing restorative assistance.
 But rather than entering the jail with the idea of "changing" anyone, we are simply there to share community support, friendship, and a greater feeling of belonging.

 Hancock County Jail is located in Ellsworth, Maine.
 As Volunteers for Hancock Jail Residents (VHJR), we are dedicated to building a communication bridge between jail residents and the larger outside community.
-We are a nonsectarian, nonprofit, all-volunteer organization under the fiscal sponsorship of HOME, Inc., a 501c3 charitable organization.
+We are a nonsectarian, nonprofit, all-volunteer organization under the fiscal sponsorship of ROSC., a 501c3 charitable organization.

 Post Release Re-Entry News

-VHJR volunteers, in conjunction with others in Hancock County, have been involved for several years
+VHJR volunteers, in conjunction with others in Hancock County, have always been involved

-with Re-Entry and Post Release needs -- "The Landing Project."
+with Re-Entry and Post Release needs, now working with MPAC.

-Funding for strategic planning has been received from
+Funding for strategic planning and grassroots community outreach has been received from

 "Incarceration in Maine -- What Can We Change?